-The following table indicates the high and low market prices of our common shares over (1) the last three fiscal years, (2) each quarter since first quarter of 2004 and (3) each month since January 2006.
+The table below sets forth, for the periods indicated, the high and low closing prices on the OTC Bulletin Board or the American Stock Exchange for our common shares.
 Our common shares commenced trading on the OTC Bulletin Board on February 21, 2003 and then became listed on the American Stock Exchange under the symbol "SVA" on December 8, 2004.